SeedDMS/go-cupsbackend/README.md

       LogLevel: debug

 There is an example configuration `seeddms-cups.yaml`.
-Copy it into one of the checked locations on your server and adjust it to your needs.
+Copy it into one of the possible locations on your server and adjust it to your needs.

+Keep in mind, that the configuration file contains an API key which may not be readable by ordinary user.
+Change the file mode of the configuration to `600`.

+   chmod 600 /etc/seeddms-cups/printers.yaml

 ## Pitfalls